Zsolt Semjén: Szőlő Street case accusations and political scandal

 The Prosecution Service of Hungary later stated that Kuslits was unable to substantiate his claims during questioning and had not provided verifiable evidence.
 The Ministry of Justice reported that its investigation found no evidence implicating any member of the government in child abuse or trafficking cases.

 The author of the Válasz Online article, András Stumpf, subsequently wrote that even though Semjén had often made moralistic statements himself, he must still be protected from unfounded, rumor-based accusations, as fundamental rights and due process apply universally.
 Stumpf argued that the "Uncle Zsolt" controversy had grown organically out of systemic failures around the Szőlő Street facility, unanswered questions about oversight, opportunistic interpretations, and disinformation, warning that allowing gossip to replace evidence undermines public trust.
-Independent outlet 444.hu likewise noted that the government's communication about the affair had created further confusion, citing inconsistencies in official statements, premature declarations about the case's outcome, unclear investigative scope, and concerns about potential political interference and lack of transparency.
+Independent outlet 444 likewise noted that the government's communication about the affair had created further confusion, citing inconsistencies in official statements, premature declarations about the case's outcome, unclear investigative scope, and concerns about potential political interference and lack of transparency.

-Mandiner, a pro-governement media outlet, however, pointed out that the source of the controversy was that the reporter of the original Válasz Online article did not go into details or ask evidence when the politician's name was mentioned, opening gates for speculations.
+Mandiner, a pro-government media outlet, however, pointed out that the source of the controversy was that the reporter of the original Válasz Online article did not go into details or ask evidence when the politician's name was mentioned, opening gates for speculations.

+On 20 January 2026, a man – presumed by 444.hu to be Csaba Káncz – was indicted by the Prosecution Service for the libel of two high-ranking politicians.

+In July 2026, a former resident of the Szőlő Street Reformatory, Sándor Bangó, named Semjén as Uncle Zsolti.
+Bangó had said in previous months that he had been raped as a child by Péter Pál Juhász and Uncle Zsolti.
+Fidesz-KDNP immediately issued a statement claiming the accusation to be defamation, an absurd lie, and obvious political manipulation.